 The Best Essential Oil Blend for Colds & Flu

-The best essential oil blend for colds and flu is from Spark Naturals.
-Trusted for their quality and purity, Spark Naturals sells an amazing essential oil blend for colds and flu called Respire.
-Spark Naturals Respire essential oil blend offers protection against cold and flu germs during flu season as well as congestion in general.
+The best essential oil blends for colds and flu are from Mountain Rose Herbs.
+Trusted for their quality and purity, Mountain Rose Herbs sells sells several amazing essential oil blend for colds and flu.
+These include their Breath essential oil blend, Support essential oil blend and their Shield essential oil blend.

 Because so many of us are forced indoors during the winter months, we are more likely to become exposed to these germs by our close proximity with others who may be sick.
-Therefore, Spark Naturals formulated their proprietary best essential oil blend for colds and flu to offer some protection against common germs.
-Made using a combination of peppermint, tea tree, eucalyptus, rosemary, lemon and clove essential oils, their Respire essential oil blend also helps with both cold and flu symptoms in addition to common respiratory issues such as congestion.
+Therefore, Mountain Rose Herbs formulated their proprietary best essential oil blend for colds and flu to offer some protection against common germs.
+Made using a combination of peppermint, tea tree, eucalyptus, rosemary, lemon and clove essential oils, their Shield essential oil blend also helps with both cold and flu symptoms in addition to common respiratory issues such as congestion.